JL907/Sett/README.md

 ## Old Patch Notes
 `4.2.0`
+* EMOTES HAVE BEEN ADDED PLEASE DELETE OLD CONFIG
+    * Press 1 to use Taunt Emote
+    * Press 2 to use Joke Emote
+    * Press 3 to use Laugh Emote
+    * Press 4 to use Dance Emote
+* ShowStopper damage is now 1600% damage and 10% bonus (up from 1200% damage and 5% bonus)
+* HayMaker damage is now 2700% damage and 75%/+5% per4 of expended grit (up from 1600% damage and 50%/+2.5% per4)
+* FaceBreaker cooldown is now 5 seconds (down from 7 seconds)
+* ShowStopper cooldown is now 7 seconds (down from 10 seconds)
+* HayMaker cooldown is now 10 seconds (down from 12 seconds)
+* Sett has an energized VFX when using max grit HayMaker

+`4.1.0`
 * Updated to use latest Bepinexpack
 * Updated to use latest R2API
 * Haymaker can now be aimed in any direction